 The Department of Procurement works with schools, instructional support offices, non-instructional support offices, and vendors to procure the highest quality goods and services at competitive prices for the support of student achievement.
-We are dedicated to securing goods and services from reputable and responsible vendors in compliance with relevant state and federal laws and with the rules, policies and procedures set by the Board of Education of the City of Chicago ("Board").
+We are dedicated to securing goods and services from reputable and responsible vendors in compliance with relevant state and federal laws and with the rules, policies, and procedures set by the Board of Education of the City of Chicago ("Board").

-This manual is intended to provide an overview of procurement procedures at CPS.
-This manual provides an overview of the procurement process at CPS.
+This manual is intended to provide an overview of procurement procedures and processes at CPS.
 The Chief Procurement Officer is responsible for ensuring that this manual is accurate, reflects the solicitation practices and procedures of the Department, and is consistent with applicable Illinois and federal laws and the rules and policies of the Board.